 In its Wizard Lake reserves update announced to the ASX on 22 August 2019, Whitebark indicated the likelihood of 20+ gross well locations in the oil pool.
 The Company has development plans including the recently drilled and stimulated Rex‐2 (6 September 2019).
 Rex‐2 is situated to the north of Rex‐1 and on the same location as the new Rex facilities.

 On 18 December 2019, the Company announced the acquisition of the remaining 50% of the Wizard Lake assets following completion of Rex-3 and the increase to working interest of 50%.
-Stage 1 was completed on 23 December 2019 moving the Working Interest of wholly owned subsidiary Salt Bush Energy to 60% ownership, with the right to acquire the remaining 40% interest in Wizard Lake for C$2.8m and C$2m in WBE shares (Stage 2 and Stage 3).
+Of this staged acquisition, Stage 1 was completed on 23 December 2019 moving the Working Interest to 60% ownership, with the right to acquire the remaining 40% interest in Wizard Lake (Stage 2 and Stage 3).

 Under the Agreement, Closing of Stage 2 was subject to the company arranging appropriate financing with a target date of 31 March 2019.
 Due to the rapid decline in global economic conditions, particularly the decline in oil prices, this financing was not achieved, nor would it be prudent to proceed given present market conditions.

 Accordingly, SBE served notice to terminate the Definitive Agreement after Stage 1 and holding a 60% working interest and Operatorship of the field.

 In June 2020, SBE executed a new lease for 100% of the mineral rights in three sections of land (713ha) with the owner of the mineral rights in the Wizard Lake Oilfield.
 This lease renewal increased SBE’s average working interest across the Wizard Lake Oilfield to 85%.
 SBE retains the ROFR over any sale of the remaining interest.